 At 14th level, when you complete the ritual to bind Heorat, you can cast woodland stride by expending a warlock spell slot.
 By using an action, you can make the earth around you in a 20 ft. radius become difficult terrain.
 A creature entering the zone must make a Dexterity saving throw or become prone.

 Wow.
-That was a dozy.
+That was a doozy.
 It was something different from normally seen for a Vestige based concept for the Warlock.
-I sort of went the elemental route if it wasn’t apparent but also wanted to play around with different ideas on abilities while maintain a reasonable power level (I hope).
+I sort of went the elemental route if it wasn’t apparent but also wanted to play around with different ideas on abilities while maintaining a reasonable power level (I hope).

 Expanded Spell List